-BCV performing in the Florentine Intermedi, in BREMF 2012 BCV rehearsal for Four Weddings and a Funeral in 2009
+BCV performing in the Florentine Intermedi, in BREMF 2012 BCV in St Barts at BREMF 2017

 . . .here intensity came from the grinding dissonances and the way they 'sigh' downwards to their resolution, an effect that the choir under its director Deborah Roberts really savoured.